sevidmusic/Rig/README.md

 Authority that serve the file at the specified Relative Path in response to the specified Requests.

-Note: All of the Routes defined by the specified Module for the specified Authority that match this criteria will be deleted.
+Note: All of the Routes that match this criteria will be deleted.

 Arguments: